msabramo/kallithea/docs/usage/locking.rst

   user has write/admin permissions on this repo

-RhodeCode will remember the user id who locked the repo only this specific user can unlock the repo (locked=false) by calling
+Kallithea will remember the user id who locked the repo only this specific user can unlock the repo (locked=false) by calling

 - `hg/git push <repo>`